Jason2Brownlee/QuakeBotArchive/README.md

 # Quake Bot Archive

-The goal of this project is to locate, archive, and playtest all Quake bot mods (QuakeC modifications).
+The goal of this project is to archive all Quake 1 bot mods (QuakeC modifications).

 ## Quake Bot Genealogy